Krsmanovic-S/Implementations-Of-Data-Structures/README.md

 - - - -

+## Hash Table

+A hash table is a data structure that stores a set of key-value pairs and uses a ___hash function___ to map keys to indices in an array.
+When a key-value pair is inserted into the hash table, the hash function is used to determine the index in the array where the value should be stored.
+If the index is already occupied by another value, then the hash table uses a collision resolution strategy to find an alternative location for the value.

+With this implementation, we are handling collisions with a closed addressing method utilizing linked lists.
+To put it simply, whenever a value needs to go into a space where we already have something, we will just attach it to the end of the linked list there.
+The table that is implemented here is using integers as keys and linked lists as values.
+The nodes in these lists are storing strings.

+  * The hash method that we are using is the ___FNV-1a algorithm___, this method does not have to be used but has been proven to produce good hash values

+Implementation currently supports the following methods:

+&nbsp;&nbsp;&nbsp;&nbsp;:small_blue_diamond: Calculate a hash key for any given string value

+&nbsp;&nbsp;&nbsp;&nbsp;:small_blue_diamond: Insert a value (no duplicates allowed)

+&nbsp;&nbsp;&nbsp;&nbsp;:small_blue_diamond: Remove a value

+&nbsp;&nbsp;&nbsp;&nbsp;:small_blue_diamond: Check if the table is empty

+&nbsp;&nbsp;&nbsp;&nbsp;:small_blue_diamond: Print all key/value pairs

+&nbsp;&nbsp;&nbsp;&nbsp;:small_blue_diamond: Use iterators to traverse the table

 ## Linked List

 This is a data structure consists of two parts - individual nodes and a class for the list itself. ___Nodes___ are very simple, each has these key elements: